frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 He organized the World Youth Day that brought millions of young people close to the Vicar of Christ on earth.
 It attracted young people in a way that any politician would envy.
 Millions of them.

 He left the Church stronger because he focused on what matters.
-He wanted to free up our energies for building up God\'s kingdom and for drawing humanity into a relationship with Christ.
+He wanted to free up our energies for building up God's kingdom and for drawing humanity into a relationship with Christ.

-He liked to say that in Christ we find the meaning and the purpose of our life---and that\'s not just for Catholics, but for every person on the planet.
+He liked to say that in Christ we find the meaning and the purpose of our life (*cf*.
+Pope John Paul II, *Homily*, World Youth Day, August 14, 1993)---and that's not just for Catholics, but for every person on the planet.

 He was never afraid of argument, and his service of the Gospel through the power of reason is one of his great legacies.

-Never before has a Pope produced so much food for the Church\'s journey.
+Never before has a Pope produced so much food for the Church's journey.
 And we shall be digesting his teaching for many generations to come.

 He led the Church to *Cross the Threshold of Hope*---the title of one of his books at the beginning of the third millennium.